bumbeishvili/d3-v6-tip/README.md

 * Global d3.event has been removed
 * Every event handler, from now on, will receive event as a first argument

+d3-tip version which lies under this repository, is adapted to this change.

+It also fixes one annoying bug, when several DOM tip instances were being created , which eventually would lead unexpected and undesirable results.

+See [original documentation](https://github.com/caged/d3-tip/blob/master/docs/index.md), but please note changes in `tip.html` API.
+Short story is that, you will get same arguments in `tip.html()` as `tip.show()` receives, in the same order.
 ## common usage of d3-tip-for-v6.